-Exhaustive key search, or brute-force search, is the basic technique of trying possible key in turn until the correct key is identified.
-To identify the correct key it be necessary to possess a plaintext and its corresponding ciphertext, or if the context has some recognizable characteristic, ciphertext alone might suffice.
+Exhaustive key search, or brute-force search, is the basic technique of trying every possible key in turn until the correct key is identified.
+To identify the correct key it may be necessary to possess a plaintext and its corresponding ciphertext, or if the plaintext has some recognizable characteristic, ciphertext alone might suffice.

-Exhaustive key search can be mounted on any cipher and sometimes a weakness the key schedule of the cipher can help improve the efficiency of an exhaustive key attack.
-Advances in technology and computing performance will always make massive key search an increasingly practical attack against keys of a fixed length.
+Exhaustive key search can be mounted on any cipher and sometimes a weakness in the key schedule of the cipher can help improve the efficiency of an exhaustive key search attack.
+Advances in technology and computing performance will always make exhaustive key search an increasingly practical attack against keys of a fixed length.